universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 * [DataCamp Regex Cheatsheet](https://github.com/universityofgalway-library/digital-tools-workshops/blob/main/regular-expressions/Regular_Expressions_Cheat_Sheet.pdf)

 ## Regex testers
-When using these websites websites, you'll see both the matches and a detailed explanation of your regular expression.
+When using these websites, you'll see both the matches and a detailed explanation of your regular expression.

 * https://regex101.com/
 * http://regexr.com/